-This tour ends near the Danube river cruise terminal.
+Our food tour ends conveniently near the Danube river cruise terminal, right by the water.

-From the castle gates, we dive straight into the cobblestone maze of the Old Town.
+We dive straight into the cobblestone maze of the Old Town.
 We won’t just wander aimlessly; we’ll follow the exact Coronation Path where powerful monarchs once walked toward their glory.
-Along the way, I’ll show you spots that average tourists easily miss—we’ll step inside a hidden 16th-century pharmacy that feels like a time capsule and pass under Michael’s Gate, the only survivor of the medieval city walls.
+Along the way, I’ll show you spots that average tourists easily miss—we’ll step inside a hidden 16th-century pharmacy that feels like a time capsule and we’ll see the Michael’s Gate, the only survivor of the medieval city fortification.
 But I’m not here to just talk about kings and queens in velvet robes.
 Bratislava has a grittier and more heroic side as well.
 We’ll stand on the square where the Velvet Revolution changed everything and brought freedom, but we’ll also look into the darker corners of the past at the old execution site.
 During our walk, I’ll share many fascinating facts, but forget the dry lectures.
 This is an open conversation.

 The Old Town Hall isn’t just a building; it’s the city’s history carved into stone.
 Standing on the Main Square since the 15th century, it remains a symbol of municipal autonomy and stability.
 Its appeal doesn’t lie in symmetry but in a beautiful kind of chaos—a patchwork of Gothic, Renaissance, and Baroque elements fused together over centuries.
 If you’re looking for a real scar of history, spot the cannonball embedded in the facade, left there by Napoleon’s troops in 1809.
 Today, it houses the Bratislava City Museum, but the real draw is the tower.
 The climb rewards you with a view of the Old Town exactly as it is: compact, red-roofed, and undeniably photogenic.